 Champion Power Equipment 46596 3500 Watt RV Ready Portable Generator (Not for sale in CA)– Best Generator for RV Cold Weather Use

 The 46596 from Champion is a mostly standard 3500-watt generator whose biggest advantage is its Cold Start feature.
 This allows it to start up more easily in cold weather conditions.
 As with all Champion models, it is very reliable and durable, and it also comes with a built-in surge protector.

 The 46596 delivers a consistently good performance.
 It gets 11 hours of use on a tank of gas and doesn’t require much oil to run.
 The dependability means you should expect this generator to work flawlessly for at least 3 years under normal use conditions.
 For more portability, you can buy a wheel and handle kit that makes it easier to transport.

 Westinghouse WGen3600 Portable Generator – 3600 Rated Watts & 4650 Peak Watts- RV Ready- Gas Powered- CARB Compliant– Best Generator for rv on Wheels

 The WGen3600 is a CARB-compliant generator that is reliable, efficient, and compatible with electronic devices.
 It gets about 12 hours on a full tank of gas, weighs slightly over 100 pounds, and comes with oil and and oil funnel.

 The WGen3600 is durable and reliable.
-It doesn’t have any bells and whistles, but it does manage quite good efficiency and high wattage for its price.
-It is also one of the few generators that complies with CARB and therefore can be sold in California.
+It doesn’t have any bells and whistles, but it does manage a quite good efficiency and high wattage for its price.
+It is also one of the few generators that comply with CARB and therefore can be sold in California.

 Best Generator for RV – Buyer’s Guide